softark/yii2-mb-captcha/README.md

 1. **template (*)** @var string

-	The template for arranging the CAPTCHA image tag, the text input tag and the type toggling link tag.
+	The template for arranging the CAPTCHA widget.
+Defaults to `'{image} {link} {input}'`.

+	This property is inherited from the parent and is extended to support the type toggling link tag.
-	It is extended to support the type toggling link tag.
-In this template, the token `{image}` will be replaced with the actual image tag, while `{input}` will be replaced with the text input tag and `{link}` will be replaced with the type toggling link tag.
+	In this template, the tokens `{image}`, `{link}` and `{input}` will be replaced with the actual image tag, the type toggling link tag and the text input tag respectively.

 	Note that `{link}` must be a sibling of `{image}` in the DOM tree, otherwise the toggling link won't work.